marinanastas/sensory-language/README.md

 # sensory-language
-a repository for my graduation project on diachronic analysis of sensory lexicon basen on the national russian language corpus
+a repository for my grad project on diachronic analysis of sensory lexicon based on the national russian language corpus